 - You may discuss with an employer the option of working as an independent contractor.
 Independent contractors often do the same type of work, but instead of working for one employer, might work for multiple clients.
 Examples of independent contractor jobs include tutor or child care provider.

-- An independent contractor can use an Independent Taxpayer Identification Number which can be obtained regardless of immigration status.
-Read Life after College: A Guide for Undocumented Students by Educators for Fair Consideration (E4FC) for more information (pages 29-35).
+- An independent contractor can use an Independent Taxpayer Identification Number (ITIN), which can be obtained regardless of immigration status.
+Read Life after College: A Guide for Undocumented Students by Immigrants Rising for more information (pages 29-35).

 - If you are interested in starting your own business, a Limited Liability Company (LLC) may be an option to consider.
 An LLC is composed of an individual or a group of people who are both workers and owners of a business.
-Read Life after College: A Guide for Undocumented Students by Educators for Fair Consideration (E4FC) for more information (pages 35-37).
+Read Life after College: A Guide for Undocumented Students by Immigrants Rising for more information (pages 35-37).

 If you want to continue your education after earning a bachelor’s degree, graduate school may be your next step.
 If you are considering whether to apply to graduate school, sign up for a career counseling appointment to talk with a counselor about the decision and to get help finding programs.

 Many graduate schools offer funding to help with the cost of graduate school.
 Some financial assistance comes in the form of research or teaching assistantships.
 Some programs also offer scholarships for incoming students.
 This blog from My (Un)Documented Life has tips on applying to graduate school as an undocumented student.
 Also check out the following resources for graduate scholarships: